OliverSwift/LoRa-STM32WB55/README.md

 That done, I preferred to spend some more time on a slightly different LoRa application controlled by BLE, which is the next step.

-#### Master/slave LoRa/BLE application
-On hold for now.

 #### LoRaWAN stack integration
 The LoRaWAN stack is the one by Semtech provided in the [I-CUBE-LRWAN expansion package](https://www.st.com/en/embedded-software/i-cube-lrwan.html).
-It is 1.0.3 compliant and includes certification software package if LoRa compliance is needed for the final device.
+It is 1.0.3 compliant and includes certification software package if LoRa Alliance certification is needed for the final device.

 Again, the code relies on a different RTC wrapper than the BLE stack, so it has been been modified for that.
-The number of timers has been increased because initial HW TimerServer setting is too limited for running the two stckas concurrently (checkout hw_if.h file).
+The number of timers has been increased because initial HW TimerServer setting is too limited for running the two stacks concurrently (hw_if.h file changed after modified ioc).

-The original example, LoRaWAN End Node, sends a very complete set of data, where I reduced the test frame to a simple text.
+The original example, LoRaWAN End Node, sends a very complete set of data, I drastically reduced the test frame to a simple text.

 The device is set to Join the network using OTAA, so 3 elements are needed: DevEUI, JoinEUI and APPKey.
 DevEUI is a unique identifier for a hardware device and is built from STM32 "serial number".
 The JoinEUI (or former AppEUI) identifier is used for application separation on server side.
 The APPKey is very important (a AES128 key) that muts be kept very secretly.
 The source code arbitrary set it to a value that must be changed for final use.
 Secrecy is done by Semtech code using a Secure Element API, in our case it's a virtual SE but this very convenient if you happen to use an actual one.